 - The note shall also indicate how a Director shall signify assent or dissent to the Resolution proposed and the date by which the Director shall respond.

 - The last date given for responding shall not be more than seven days from the date of circulation of the draft resolution.
+However, additional two days shall be added for the service of the draft Resolution, in case the company has sent the same by speed post or by registered post or by courier.

 - Circulation of draft Resolution [Section 175(1) and Rule 5 of the Companies (Meetings of Board and its Powers) Rules, 2014 and Clause 6.2.1 and 6.2.2 of SS-1]